AdeyinkaEsi1/Velvet-Voyage/README.md

 3: Exit MySQL with command --> exit;

 4: Import the Database Dump with command ---> mysql -u <your_username> -p ht_booking < database/backup.sql
-       ---Run the following from  cmd or powershell
+       ---Run from cmd or powershell

         ---  Enter the MySQL password when prompted.
         --- It will restore all tables and data.